Snaacky/thewiki/docs/tutorials/comparison.md

 ==- Recommended source naming

 You can name your sources in any way you'd like.
-However, we recommend naming your sources in a way that makes it easy to understand what you're trying to compare the user:
+However, we recommend naming your sources in a way that makes it easy to understand:

 ![Example source names](/static/comparison/example-sources.png)